NURL

 View on GitHub

-A VS Code / Windsurf extension lives under tooling/vscode-nurl/.
-The playground ships the same Monaco tokenizer, so you'll feel at home in either.
+A VS Code / Windsurf extension lives under tooling/vscode-nurl/, backed by a real LSP server with diagnostics and references.
+The playground ships the same Monaco tokenizer.

 Get the extension